 - ✓ Repair roof leaks, remove other moisture sources, and repair other attic-related moisture problems before insulating attic. - ✓ Remove hazardous materials, contaminated insulation, and debris from the attic, employing hazmat professionals as necessary. - ✓ Vent all kitchen and bath fans outdoors through appropriate roof fittings or side wall fittings.
-See "Fan and Duct Specifications" on page 408. - ✓ Seal the perimeter of the eave area, install baffles or chutes using mechanical fasteners such as staple or screws, and install insulation against the baffle maximize the R-value at the attic's perimeter.
+See "Fan and Duct Specifications" on page 402. - ✓ Seal the perimeter of the eave area, install baffles or chutes using mechanical fasteners such as staple or screws, and install insulation against the baffle maximize the R-value at the attic's perimeter.
 Evaluate attic ventilation.
-See "Attic Ventilation" on page 424. - ✓ Before insulating the attic, seal air leaks and bypasses as described in "Air-Sealing Attics and Roofs" on page 119 - ✓ Verify attic air-tightness as described in "Simple Zone Pressure Testing" on page 537. - ✓ Install an attic access hatch if none is present, preferably at a large gable vent on the home's exterior.
+See "Adaptive Ventilation" on page 415. - ✓ Before insulating the attic, seal air leaks and bypasses as described in "Air-Sealing Attics and Roofs" on page 115 - √ Verify attic air-tightness as described in "Simple Zone Pressure Testing" on page 535. - ✓ Install an attic access hatch if none is present, preferably at a large gable vent on the home's exterior.
 An interior attic hatch should be at least 22 inches square if possible.
 Insulate the hatch with rigid board foam to the maximum practical R-value.
 The roof's height above the hatch may limit the thickness of insulation that you can attach to the back of the hatch door. - ✓ Build an insulation dam around the attic access hatch two inches above the height of the insulation.
-Build the dam with rigid materials like plywood or oriented-strand board so that the dam supports the weight of a person entering or leaving the attic.
+Build the dam with rigid materials like plywood or oriented-strand board so that the dam supports the weight of a person entering or leaving the attic. - ✓ If head space is very limited at an interior hatch, use fiberglass batts to dam loose fill insulation.